 SUC, through its Centre for Continuing Learning, offers participants with the opportunity to earn a diverse range of certifications, including Certificates issued by the Centre for Continuing Learning (i.e. Certificate of Attendance, Certificate of Completion) and accredited certificates and diplomas issued by renowned International Awarding Bodies.
-These partnerships have been established with esteemed international bodies including ACCA, IATA, SHRM, Confederation of Tourism and Hospitality, ICDL Arabia, EC-Council, IFA, CISCO Academy, Coursera, and ATHE.
+These partnerships have been established with esteemed international bodies including International Air Transport Association (IATA), Society for Human Resource Management (SHRM), Confederation of Tourism and Hospitality (CTH), ICDL Arabia, EC-Council, Institute of Financial Accountants (IFA), CISCO Academy, Coursera, and Awards for Training and Higher Education (ATHE).
 These collaborations ensure that the certifications offered by SUC are recognized and held in high regard within their respective industries.